vectorgrp/xcp-lite/README.md

 - Data objects and containers with dynamic size like point clouds or detection lists, to demonstrate CANape ADAS features
 - Support Google protobuf or OMG DDS/CDR serialized data objects with XCP and CANape

+Requires CANape 22 SP2.
+The point cloud demo variable is not functional yet.

 ## Introduction